 There are two main reasons why you should use a handheld meter when shooting on a DSLR camera.

 The reflective readings in digital cameras can sometimes cause inaccurate exposure calculations.
 This is because the meter inside your camera measures light in relation to middle grey.
 This means that the calculation intends to achieve a tonal range of 18% grey across the image.
 But in certain conditions, such readings can result in over or underexposed images.

 A common example is when photographing a scene that includes snow.
 The reflective meter inside your camera is calibrated to middle grey, and so you will often end up with an underexposed image.
 In this case, the snow is rendered as grey instead of white.
 To compensate, we must over-expose the image in our camera settings.

 Incident metering doesn’t suffer from this same problem.
 When using an incident reading, you always get an accurate exposure calculation.
 For portrait photographers, capturing skin tones is crucial.
 And for this reason, they often favour using incident light meters for accuracy.

 The built-in meter in your camera cannot measure the intensity of the flash.
 To measure the light of an external flash source, you must use a handheld light meter.

 We already know that an incident meter reading will give us the most precise reading.
 Yet, there may be situations when measuring the reflective light is beneficial.
 One example is landscape photography.
 Here, you should take three readings, from the brightest to darkest areas in your viewfinder.
 Then calculate the average.

 This type of reading is called Spot Metering.
 A Spot Meter measures the reflected light in one specific area (or spot) within the scene.
 Matrix Metering measures the light from across different grid areas in the viewfinder.
 Many readings are then used in an algorithm to generate a balanced exposure value.
-Centre Weighted metering gives priority to the light in the centre of the viewfinder.
+Center Weighted metering gives priority to the light in the center of the viewfinder.